ComputeCanada/magic_castle/docs/README.md

 **Post build modification effect**: trigger scp of hieradata files at next `terraform apply`.
-The sudoer account `authorized_keys` file will be updated by each instance's Puppet agent in a 30 minutes window with the content of this variable.
-The update can be triggered manually by restarting the Puppet agent service `sudo systemctl restart puppet`.
+The sudoer account `authorized_keys` file will be updated by each instance's Puppet agent following the copy of the hieradata files.

 ### 4.10 nb_users (optional)